 Figure.
 1 illustrates the potential for Agile to impact different levels of traditional governance in an organisational.
 From its beginnings in small software development teams, Agile Practices are now accepted more generally in Project Management (PM) as a legitimate execution approach for projects with ambiguous and changing objectives.
 The relevance of Agile today is evidenced by the widespread adoption of Scrum, one of the most popular Agile methods, beyond its origins in software development (Rigby et al., 2016).
-With the PMBOK's (PMI, 2017) embrace of Agility in its sixth and seventh editions, it is clear that Agile Principles and associated methods and techniques are being integrated into the Project Management layer.
-The research literature is only beginning to discuss Agile at a higher level of Project Governance (Lappi et al., 2018; A. J. H. de O. Luna et al., 2020), and while the concepts remain formative (represented by a dotted), they are assumed to be feasible and scalable with the aspirational goal of implementing Agile Governance across the entire organisation.
+With the PMBOK's (PMI, 2017) embrace of Agility in its sixth and seventh editions, it is clear that Agile Principles and associated methods and techniques are being integrated into the Project Governance (Lappi et al., 2018; A. J. H. de O. Luna et al., 2020), and while the concepts remain formative (represented by a dotted), they are assumed to be feasible and scalable with the aspirational goal of implementing Agile Governance across the entire organisation.